South Central Florida Express: West side history

 The northernmost 42 mi of the west side between Sebring and Harrisburg was built in 1916 by the Atlantic Coast Line Railroad as part of an effort to extend their Haines City Branch south to Immokalee.
 Harrisburg was named after the Harris track-laying machine used to construct the line.
 Trackage south of Harrisburg to Immokalee, which went as far south as Everglades City at one time, was abandoned in 1989.

 The Atlantic Coast Line built tracks from Harrisburg to Moore Haven in 1918.
 In 1921, the Moore Haven & Clewiston Railway was built, which extended the Coast Line's tracks to Clewiston.
-The Coast Line leased the Moore Haven & Clewiston Railway in 1925, and extended it to Lake Harbor in 1929.
-Even in its early days, the line mostly served U.S. Sugar (and its predecessor, the Southern Sugar Company prior to 1931), who built and operated their own small branch near Clewiston and Lake Okeechobee that connected to the Coast Line (the USSC tracks).
-By 1944, the Atlantic Coast Line completely bought out the Moore Haven & Clewiston Railway.
+The Coast Line leased the Moore Haven & Clewiston Railway in 1925 and extended it to Lake Harbor in 1929.
+Even in its early days, the line mostly served U.S. Sugar (and its predecessor prior to 1931, the Southern Sugar Company), which built and operated its own small branch near Clewiston and Lake Okeechobee that connected to the Coast Line (the USSC tracks).
+By 1944, the Atlantic Coast Line had completed buying the Moore Haven & Clewiston Railway.

-Through mergers, the Atlantic Coast Line network would become part of CSX by 1986.
-CSX operated the line as their Sebring Subdivision along the main line to the sugar fields and Okeelanta Subdivision on the branch line to Okeelanta.
+Through mergers, the Atlantic Coast Line network became part of CSX by 1986.
+CSX operated the line as the Sebring Subdivision along the main line to the sugar fields and the Okeelanta Subdivision on the branch line to Okeelanta.

 The west side was bought from CSX on June 2, 1990, by the Brandywine Valley Railroad, a Lukens Steel Company subsidiary, and sold to U.S. Sugar on September 17, 1994.
 U.S. Sugar then spun off the railroad into a separate company with its own board of directors to operate independently from the 119 mi of branch lines U.S. Sugar already owned (USSC trackage).

 East side

 Buker passing track located at milepost K 67 between South Bay and Lake Harbor.
-It's used for storage and for Bryant Turn trains to pass each other.
+It is used for storage and for Bryant Turn trains to pass each other.

 The 71 mi of main-line track on the east side of Lake Okeechobee continues the line from Lake Harbor east to South Bay and then north to Belle Glade, Pahokee, and Canal Point.

 Located just off the main line on a spur between Pahokee and Canal Point is Bryant Yard.
-Bryant Yard is used to sort cars and consolidate trains from a number of nearby fields before being sent to Clewiston.
-Bryant Yard was co-located with the now defunct Bryant Sugar Mill, which closed in 2017.
+Bryant Yard is used to sort cars and consolidate trains from several nearby fields before being sent to Clewiston.
+Bryant Yard was co-located with the now-defunct Bryant Sugar Mill, which closed in 2017.

 The line crosses the St. Lucie Canal on a small lift bridge in Port Mayaca.
-The line then continues to follow the lake a short distance before turning northwest to a point known as Marcy.
-The line crosses CSX's Auburndale Subdivision at Marcy before continuing northeast directly to Fort Pierce, where it connects to the FEC.
+The line then continues following the lake a short distance before turning northwest to a point known as Marcy.
+The line crosses CSX's Auburndale Subdivision at Marcy before continuing northeast directly to Fort Pierce, where it connects to the FEC at their Fort Pierce Yard.